hpe-storage/scod/docs/csi_driver/using.md

 ### Using CSI snapshots

-CSI introduces snapshots as native objects in Kubernetes to allow end-users to provision `VolumeSnapshot` objects from an existing `PersistentVolumeClaim`.
+CSI introduces snapshots as native objects in Kubernetes that allows end-users to provision `VolumeSnapshot` objects from an existing `PersistentVolumeClaim`.
 New PVCs may then be created using the snapshot as a source.

 !!! tip
     Ensure [CSI snapshots are enabled](#enabling_csi_snapshots).